ChristChurchMayfair/ccm-main-gatsby/src/content/students/index.md

 findOutMoreText: |2-
   Are you moving to London to study, or looking for a new church to call home?

-  Get in touch with Scott.
+  Get in touch with Sam.
 He would love to answer your questions and welcome you at a Sunday service or midweek group.

   Check out our [Instagram](https://www.instagram.com/ccm_students/) for more info on what Students are up to at CCM.
 ---